spotlessmind1975/ugbasic/THIRD-PARTS.md

 # THIRD PARTS ATTRIBUTIONS AND LICENSES

-ugBASIC contains algorithms and software written by third parts, as follows.
+ugBASIC contains algorithms, software and graphics produced by third parts, as follows.
 Please refer to the following conditions if you wish to reproduce or reuse this software.